lossyrob/geowave-geomesa-comparative-analysis/docs/report.md

 - _Appendix E: Details of Multitenancy Stress Tests_
 - _Appendix F: Details of Performance Test Conclusions_

-This section will summarize our findings from analyzing data from the "Serial Queries" and "Multitenancy Stress" tests.
+This section will summarize our findings from the "Serial Queries" and "Multitenancy Stress" tests.

-A general conclusion that we reached was that differences in the query planning approaches can explain a variety of the performance diffferences we were seeing.
-GeoWave uses the very sophisticated algorithm to compute its query plans, and GeoMesa uses faster (but less thorough) algorithm.
+A general conclusion reached was that differences in the query planning approaches can explain a variety of the performance differences seen.
+GeoWave uses the a very sophisticated algorithm to compute its query plans, and GeoMesa uses a faster (but less thorough) algorithm.
-The net effect is that GeoWave tends spend more time on query planning, but with greater selectivity (fewer false-positives which in the ranges which must later be filtered out).
+The net effect is that GeoWave tends to spend more time on query planning, but with greater selectivity (fewer false positives which must later be filtered).

 There are three major results that we believe can be explained by this difference in query planning algorithms:
 - GeoMesa tends to perform better as the result set size of queries increases.
-- GeoMesa tends to perform worse as the temporal winow of queries increases.
+- GeoMesa tends to perform worse as the temporal window of queries increases.
 This result can be mitigated by the configuration of the periodicity of the GeoMesa index.
 - GeoWave tends to perform much better in multitenancy situations.

 Details on how the query planning causes these results can be found in _Appendix F: Details of Performance Test Conclusions_.

-One final major conclusion that we found is that GeoWave performs better on the GDELT dataset if a hashing partition strategy is used with four partitions.
-For analogous use cases, we recommend using the partitioning feature for GeoWave.
+One notable result found is that GeoWave performs better on the GDELT dataset if a hashing partition strategy is used with four partitions.
+For analogous use cases, we recommend using the partitioning feature of GeoWave.

 ## Conclusions

-Our comparative analysis between the GeoWave and GeoMesa projects conclude that both projects are well executed, advanced projects for dealing with big geospatial data.
+Our comparative analysis between the GeoWave and GeoMesa projects concluded both projects are well executed, advanced projects for dealing with big geospatial data.
 Both projects should be considered when a big geospatial data solution is required.
 We hope this document allows potential users to make the best choice when deciding between which project to use.